Joan works alongside rural hospital and clinic staff in Chad to improve maternity care and to reach out to the unreached with the gospel.

 Partner with Joan Mackenzie

-Joan is involved in education relating to general health and maternal and infant care among Muslim women in small villages in north Ndjamena, Chad.
+Joan works in general health education and maternal and infant care in N’Djamena, Chad.

 If you would like to partner with Joan in your prayers, gifts and practical support, please download and complete this form and return to Freepost RTJH-JRZE-XXKX Africa Inland Mission, Halifax Place, Nottingham NG1 1QN.